zerocracy/words/md/how-it-works.md

 Ready to start?
 Fill out [this form][cfp] and we help you out.

-Study these materials for deeper understanding of our management philosophy:
+Study these materials to understand the origins of our management philosophy:

 * [Blog post][announcement] about Zerocracy, 2018
 * Speech at DevTernity about [XDSD], 2016: [48 minutes][devternity]